 Luckily, for those of us who enjoy having pets around, bringing your pet to work is becoming more common, especially when businesses can see how effective they can be for boosting morale and productivity.

 Suddenly, people who you rarely see are coming to you in order to meet little Bruce.
 Conversation strikes up, you find common ground, etc. It’s easier to approach a pet over a human sometimes - thus, their presence naturally promotes camaraderie and communication, which then makes for a better work environment.

 While having Bruce at your side all day may give you a sense of calm and relief, pets at work functions as a health benefit only when they’re well behaved and everyone feels respected.
 If half the office is allergic or little Brucie barks every time someone comes near you, this will obviously have a counter effect than what you intended.

 In the best case, you feel happy that your furball is with you and not lonely at home, your co-workers may feel more inclined to take a break, relax and get to know each other better and Bruce gets 500% more love and attention.
 Everybody wins!

-Don’t have a pet?
+Don’t Have a Pet?

 Some of us are not able to keep a pet in our homes, whether due to bylaws, strict landlords or a busy schedule that just doesn’t allow enough time to fairly spend with them.
-There are many ways you can still benefit from some one on one time!
+There are many ways you can still benefit from someone on one time!